-The Salt Lake Chamber and the Kem C. Gardner Policy Institute hosted the Utah Economic Outlook & Public Policy Summit on January 10, 2025 at the Grand America Hotel.
+The Salt Lake Chamber and the Kem C. Gardner Policy Institute will host the Utah Economic Outlook & Public Policy Summit on January 10, 2025 at the Grand America Hotel.

 As the state’s premier economic forecasting and public policy event, this summit brings together policy and academic thought leaders from across the state to share insights on the future of Utah’s economy and the business community’s policy priorities for the upcoming legislative session.
 This is an event that no one who is invested in Utah’s economic future should miss.